NYDF/AirBnB-AA/README.md

 # <h1>airbnb-aa</h1></a>

-**<a href=" https://airbnb-aa.herokuapp.com/">airbnb-aa</a>** is a full-stack application clone of Airbnb that uses React and Redux on the front-end and Javascript, Express and Sqlite on the back-end.
+airbnb-aa.herokuapp.com is a full-stack application clone of Airbnb that uses React and Redux on the front-end and Javascript, Express and Sqlite on the back-end.

 <h2>**Key Features:**<h2>
 + User authentifiication require users to be logged in to access certain features